 In 2010, moving in a new direction of innovation, Phoenix of Santa Barbara produced a documentary, Crazy Art, on the role of art in recovery from serious psychiatric conditions, such as schizophrenia.
 The film premiered in the Santa Barbara International Film Festival, and garnered an Audience Choice award, placing in the top 5 of 200 films.
 The film’s website is www.CrazyArtOnline.com

 In 2011, Phoenix’s Dual Diagnosis program expanded by being part of a SAMHSA-funded grant to provide services to clients diagnosed with psychiatric and substance abuse conditions in the Clean and Sober Court System.
 SAMHSA is the federal Substance Abuse Mental Health Services Administration.

 Phoenix of Santa Barbara partners with the County of Santa Barbara’s Department of Alcohol, Drug and Mental Health Services to provide residential and outpatient services.

 Private-pay services are available in each of the agency’s programs.
 If you would like any more information, please call (805) 965-3434 or click here.

 Funding: While government contracts, and individual fees cover the majority of costs, we rely also on grants, donations and contributions from individuals, foundations and corporations.
 Fundraising is an important part of our activities, to assist with both operations and capital projects.

-Current fundraising projects include raising funds for two new vans for Mountain House and Phoenix House, supporting the development of our Mainstream program, re-roofing Mountain House, and paying down the mortgage on Mountain House.
+Current fundraising projects include raising funds for the support and development of our Mainstream program, re-roofing Mountain House, and paying down the mortgage on Mountain House.

 Donate to assisting the work of rehabilitating those with mental illness: